hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/README.md

 ### Key Business Recommendations

 1. **Prioritize demand stimulation over pricing changes.**
-   Revenue volatility is primarily driven by order volume fluctuations rather than AOV, suggesting acquisition and activation initiatives should be prioritized over price optimization efforts.
+   Revenue volatility is primarily driven by order volume fluctuations rather than AOV, suggesting that acquisition and activation initiatives should be prioritized over price optimization efforts.

 2. **Invest in retention for high-value customer segments.**
-   A small number of customer segments contribute disproportionately to total revenue, indicating targeted retention strategies are likely to generate higher ROI than broad acquisition campaigns.
+   A small number of customer segments contribute disproportionately to total revenue, indicating that targeted retention strategies are likely to generate higher ROI than broad acquisition campaigns.

 3. **Address returns through targeted operational reviews.**
    Returns are concentrated among a limited set of products, pointing to potential quality, fulfillment, or expectation-setting issues that should be addressed selectively rather than through system-wide changes.